Lollipop/CRLT/README.md

 ### Data

-For unsupervised training, we use sentences from English Wikipedia provided by [SimCSE](https://arxiv.org/pdf/2104.08821.pdf), and the relevant dataset should be download and moved to the `data/wiki` folder.
+For unsupervised training, we use sentences from English Wikipedia provided by [SimCSE](https://arxiv.org/pdf/2104.08821.pdf), and the relevant dataset should be download and moved to the `data/wiki` folder:

 |Filename | Data Path | AliyunDrive |
 |:--------|:----------|:-----------:|